Martin-SF/RUMS/README.md

 * use subfolder parameter for marking of individual tests

-* You can get more insights of the calculations on the dask dashboard on localhost:8787
+* You can get more performance insights on the dask dashboard on localhost:8787

+* update packages: `conda update --all` and `pip install -U -r requirements.txt`